DennyWeinberg/PyPhotoPrism/README.md

 # photoprism

-python client for the PhotoPrism API
+Unofficial python client for the PhotoPrism API